-3.3 The volume of traffic
+3.2 The volume of traffic

-Knowing the amount of traffic entering into and emerging from the root server system is fundamental to evaluating its stability.
-This metric informs us about potential differences in traffic received by different root server operators, about long-term gradual changes in overall traffic levels, as well as sudden changes due to attacks or other incidents.
-For these reasons, RSSAC recommends measuring the number of queries received and responses sent by root servers.
+Knowing the amount of traffic entering into and emerging from the RSS is fundamental to evaluating its stability.
+This metric informs us about potential differences in traffic received by different RSIs, about long-term gradual changes in overall traffic levels, as well as sudden changes due to attacks or other incidents.
+For these reasons, RSSAC recommends measuring the number of queries received and responses sent by RSIs.

-Historically, DNS was carried exclusively over UDP and addressed using IPv4.
-While UDP and IPv4 still account for most of root name server traffic, TCP and IPv6 are continuing to increase in prevalence.
+Historically, DNS was carried exclusively over UDP port 53 and addressed using IPv4.
+While UDP port 53 and IPv4 still account for most RSS traffic, TCP port 53 and IPv6 are continuing to increase in prevalence.
 Therefore, RSSAC recommends measuring the root server traffic volume both by transport protocol and by IP version.
-Such measurements may assist root server operators with future hardware, network, and overall capacity planning.
+Such measurements may assist RSOs with future hardware, network, and overall capacity planning.